skovy/skovy.dev/content/blog/named-parameters-in-javascript/index.md

 # Conclusion

-Named parameters aren't a silver bullet and I'm not advocating for using them everywhere.
-However, there are a handful of benefits:
+Named parameters provide a handful of benefits:

 - Providing a name along with the parameter's value
 - Avoiding unnecessary "empty" values to reach the n<sup>th</sup> position
 - Adding a new parameter doesn't change the position of others

+Like anything, named parameters are useful in moderation.
+Two examples of useful scenarios include:

-This pattern works well for functions that accept configurations or options with a lot of optional properties.
-Additionally, this pattern works well for functions that change often because it doesn't require changing every call site, only the ones that use the specific parameter.
+- Functions that accept configurations or options with a lot of optional parameters
+- Functions that change often because it doesn't require changing every call site, only the ones that use the specific parameter.

+The next time you run into one of the earlier stated problems or one of these scenarios, consider reaching for named parameters.